-The winter weather can be particularly harsh on your eyes and presents new and different reasons to protect them.
-Here are some of the ways winter can affect your vision, or exacerbate an eye condition, and tips for prevention.
+The winter weather can be harsh on your eyes.
+Here are some of the ways that winter can affect your eye health, and some tips for prevention.

 The long winter nights and low light levels, together with adverse weather conditions, can make driving in winter more difficult, so: